Chester-Gillon/switch_test/README.md

    from "Disabled" to "4088 Bytes".
 c.
 For the "Mellanox ConnectX-2 Ethernet Adapter" in the Device Manager in Advanced changed the "Jumbo Packet" from "1514" to "9600".
+d.
+For the "Mellanox ConnectX-4 Lx Ethernet Adapter" in the Device Manager in Advanced changed the "Jumbo Packet" from "1514" to "9600".

 == Mellanox ConnectX-2 not capturing VLAN tags under Windows 10 21H1 ==